 Furthermore, we have found that in the case of uplink flows there are no remarkable issues, since all TCPs provide satisfactory channel utilization and exhibit very low number of timeouts.
 On the contrary, Section 4.1 has shown that in the case of the downlink scenario, all TCPs provided a very low utilization of UMTS links in the single flow case.

+One could argue that the cause of the poor utilization could be due to congestion somewhere on the path or on the UMTS downlink channel, but the average channel utilization increases with the number of flows as it can be noticed by looking at Table 1.
 To gain an insight into the reason of the poor link utilization let's consider the number of timeouts in the case of the downlink flows as summarized in Table 5.
 It can be seen that the number of timeouts is roughly constant and does not depend on the number of flows.
 This observation suggests that timeouts are not due to congestion, otherwise we should expect to measure more timeouts in the case of multiple flows over the downlink.
 Thus, we argue that the reason of the poor downlink utilization in the case of single flow is mostly due to the high number of timeouts that impose an upper bound to the achievable goodput.

-In fact, the inflated RTT values due to large buffering. which has been already discussed in Section 4.2, make the retransmission timeout longer, thus implying a very long time spent in recovering timeout events [10].
+In fact, the inflated RTT values due to large buffering, which has been already discussed in Section 4.2, make the retransmission timeout longer, thus implying a very long time spent in recovering timeout events [11].
 Using trivial arguments, the average time $t{out}$ spent resolving timeouts is the product of the average number of timeouts $N{tout}$ that affect the connection and the average retransmission timeout value $T_0$ :